-We would however like to draw your attention to the fact that certain groups of people may be at increased risk of severe disease from COVID-19.
-Government advice is that while shielding is no longer necessary, it is important for clinically extremely vulnerable individuals to continue to keep their number of social interactions low and to reduce the amount of time spent in settings where maintaining social distancing might be difficult.
+Finally we would however like to draw your attention to the fact that despite the governments vaccine programme, certain groups of people may be at increased risk of severe disease from COVID-19.
+It is therefore important for clinically extremely vulnerable individuals to continue to keep their number of social interactions low and to reduce the amount of time spent in settings where maintaining social distancing might be difficult.
 While those at extra risk and the ‘clinically extremely vulnerable’ are advised of the risks of attending permitted activities, worship and events, any decision to do so is theirs alone.

 We are a friendly and active group of Christians, privileged to worship and serve in a beautiful rural setting.
 We welcome people from all backgrounds.
 Whether you are a life-long Christian, a newer Christian, or simply exploring the concept of faith, we would love to get to know you.
 Please do come and join us at any service or event, or contact us for information or assistance.